 (3) Multiple funding options.

-For example, let us assume a company has won new customer contracts that is going to double their revenue, but they need more working capital to fulfill them.
-In that situation, a bridge loan can be leveraged to purchase more equipment or material to create more product.
+For example, let us assume a company has won new customer contracts that are going to double its revenue, but they need more working capital to fulfill them.
+In that situation, a bridge loan can be leveraged to purchase more equipment or material to create more products.
 In a different example, a business could work with a number of suppliers, who often request to be paid faster.
-In that instance, look for a Supplier QuickPay Program customized to meet your suppliers needs.
-On the contrary, if you have a lot of accounts receivable building up and have slow paying customers, invoice funding can be a solution to improve cash flow and provide professional invoice management.
+In that instance, look for a supplier quick pay program customized to meet your suppliers’ needs.
+On the contrary, if you have a lot of accounts receivable building up and have slow-paying customers, invoice funding can be a solution to improve cash flow and provide professional invoice management.

 All of these examples can occur in just one business and that is why it is important for a lender to offer multiple solutions.
 This allows you to rely on their relationship and expertise to determine what makes the most sense at that time.
 If your goal is to grow your company, your lender should want to grow with you.